knowicki024/dog-trainers-app/README.md

 ## One sentence app description:
-App that helps owners to keep track of dog training.
+App for dog training company to sign up new dogs, add new classes and trainers.

 ## Domain Model:
 ![domainmodel](https://i.imgur.com/f5isEXU.png)